kurorodev/MuJoCoWarpInterface.jl/README.md

 This package interfaces with third-party software that is distributed under its own licenses.
 In particular, MuJoCo Warp is an external project maintained by Google DeepMind and NVIDIA and is distributed under the Apache-2.0 license.
 Users should review the licenses of MuJoCo Warp, MuJoCo, NVIDIA Warp, and other transitive dependencies separately.

 `MuJoCoWarpInterface.jl` is an independent Julia package and is not an official Google DeepMind, NVIDIA, MuJoCo, or JuliaLang project.

-## Development note

-Development of this package has included assistance from OpenAI ChatGPT for design discussion, documentation drafting, and code review.
-The maintainer is responsible for reviewing, testing, and understanding the code included in released versions.